 Minor In Accounting

 Students may major or minor in accounting at St. Bonaventure University.
-Get the details about all of our programs by downloading our Fact Sheet
+Requirements for a minor are found at the bottom of this page.

 CPA and CMA

 The 150-hour curriculum is registered with the New York State Department of Education, allowing students who complete both the BBA in Accounting and MBA in Professional Accountancy to be admitted to the Certified Public Accounting (CPA) examination.
 In addition, students qualify for admission to the Certified Management Accountant (CMA) examination.

 Requirements for a Bachelor of Business Administration in Accounting